tomjaeschke/GroverClevelandHopscotch/README.txt

-12/23/2017 17th commit
+12/24/2017 18th commit
-I am making the routing a little less ghetto.
-It is now more SPAesque.
+I am fixing broken tests.
+There is gonna be one fewer link driven by the SPAesque navigation, but I am not overly in love with that anyway.

 There are really two apps here.
 An Angular app at \src\GroverClevelandHopscotch.UserInterface\src\ running at http://localhost:4200/ will try to crosstalk with a REST API app run from the Visual Studio 2017 solution at \src\GroverClevelandHopscotch.sln at http://localhost:58220/ and that means that http://localhost:58220/ has to exist in a configuration file somewhere right?
 That file is at \src\GroverClevelandHopscotch.UserInterface\src\configuration.ts should you need to change it.
 Otherwise there should be little to configure.
 There is no database or anything like that.
 There is a flat file at \src\GroverClevelandHopscotch.Infrastructure\BackingStore.csv that is my pseudodatabase.
 Don't put silly permission restrictions on it please.
 Enjoy.